 The USDA recommends that women get 25 grams of fiber a day and men 38 grams.
 Sadly, 95% of Americans are not even meeting this number.
 But the good news is you can also add fiber to your diet by taking natural fiber supplements like Bonny.

 Bonny is Here to Help

-What makes Bonny different is that is available in amazing flavors like Amplified Apple Pie, Berry Beauty, Matcha Magic, and Strawberry Serenity.
+What makes Bonny different is that it is available in amazing-tasting flavors like Apple Pie, Mixed Ripe Berries, and Super Strawberry.
 A tablespoon of Bonny powder popped in a glass of cool water already helps you get added grams of the recommended dietary fiber.

 As always, we wish you a healthy colon and pleasant poops!